Chaiyaphum province: Geography

 The province is bisected by the Phetchabun mountain range, with the highest elevation in the province at 1,222 m.
 The east of the province is part of the Khorat Plateau.
 The total forest area is 3,982 km² or 31.4 percent of provincial area.

 Tat Ton National Park is in the northwest, featuring some scenic waterfalls and dry dipterocarp forests.
 The biggest attraction of the Sai Thong National Park in the west is the Sai Thong waterfall, but also some fields of the Siam tulip.
 Similar fields can be found in the Pa Hin Ngam National Park in the southwest.
-This park's name ('beautiful rock forest') derives from the strangely-shaped rock formations found there.
+This park's name ('beautiful rock forest') derives from the strangely shaped rock formations found there.
 Phu Laenkha National Park covers 200 km2 of forested hills northwest of Chaiyaphum city.

 National parks

-There are a total of six national parks, ofwhich four are in region 7 (Nakhon Ratchasima) and Nam Nao in region 11 (Phitsanulok) and Nam Phong in region 8 (Khon Kaen) of Thailand's protected areas.
+There are a total of six national parks, of which four are in region 7 (Nakhon Ratchasima) and Nam Nao in region 11 (Phitsanulok) and Nam Phong in region 8 (Khon Kaen) of Thailand's protected areas.